Microdistrict: 1950s–1990s

 Soviet authorities revisited issues of urban planning in the mid-1950s.
-The new urban planning concept built on the concept of residential districts (with 10,000–30,000 inhabitants each), consisting of several microdistricts (with 8,000–12,000 inhabitants each), which in their turn comprised several residential complexes (with 1,000–1,500 inhabitants each).
+The new urban planning concept was built on the idea of residential districts (with 10,000–30,000 inhabitants each), consisting of several microdistricts (with 8,000–12,000 inhabitants each), which in their turn comprised several residential complexes (with 1,000–1,500 inhabitants each).
 In larger cities, residential districts were grouped into urban zones, the population of which could reach one million.

-Each microdistrict provided the population with facilities needed on a daily basis, whereas services in lesser demand were available on the residential-district level.
-This concept was backed up with reorganization of the Soviet construction industry—panel-block apartment buildings became widespread as they allowed for fast, although often low-quality, construction, reduced costs, and economies of scale.
-The whole construction process became simplified and standardized, leading to the erection of the rows and rows of faceless grey rectangular apartment-buildings which now prevail in every city and town of the countries of the former Soviet Union.
-Such drastic reduction of building costs was necessary because flats in the new blocks were given to the citizens free of charge at the time.
+Each microdistrict provided the people with facilities needed on a daily basis, whereas services in lesser demand were available on the residential-district level.
+This concept was backed up with the reorganization of the Soviet construction industry—panel-block apartment buildings became widespread as they allowed for fast, although often low-quality, construction, reduced costs, and economies of scale.
+The whole construction process became simplified and standardized, leading to the erection of the rows and rows of faceless grey rectangular apartment buildings which now prevail in every city and town of the countries of the former Soviet Union.
+Such a drastic reduction in building costs was necessary because, after World War II, there was a significant deficit in housing caused by the destruction of infrastructure in the Soviet Union during the war, with many major cities being completely destroyed and their buildings becoming unusable.

 Humorous insights into the potential consequences of living in such a bland and repetitive atmosphere appear in the hugely popular Mosfilm production The Irony of Fate (1976).